riccardo-forina/codingnot.es/pages/bootstrap-your-django-admin-in-3-minutes.md

 ## Updates

+2013-05-29: Version bump to 0.4.1.
+Various bugfixes.
+See the CHANGELOG for more details
+2013-05-27: Version bump to 0.4. **Now compatibile with django-cms **.
+See the CHANGELOG for more details
+2013-02-06: list actions bugfix
+2013-01-19: Registration template fixes
 2013-01-17: Version bump to 0.3.
 Some UI cleaning and documentation.
 See the CHANGELOG for more details
 2012-12-19: Version bump to 0.2.
 Sortable inlines.
 See the CHANGELOG for more details
 2012-11-20: Version bump to 0.1.1.
 Couple of bugfixing, Bootstrap upgraded to version 2.2.1, etc. See the CHANGELOG for more details